cozydev-pink/lucille/docs/index.md

 ### Parsing

-Lucille offers a `parseQ` function to parse all of a string into a Lucille `MultiQuery` structure:
+Lucille offers a `parse` function to parse a whole string into a Lucille `MultiQuery` structure:

 ```scala mdoc
 import pink.cozydev.lucille.QueryParser